Sugar Free Queenketo Ice Mountain: looks complicated but it’s actually quite simple.

 - reserve 2 chocolate squares; break the remainder into a large bowl and add erythritol, stevia and lemon/lime water.

-- microwave on low heat until melted (15-20 seconds on medium - remove, stir and repeat until completely melted).
+- microwave on low heat until melted (15-20 seconds bursts - stir, repeat).

 - whisk egg whites until stiff and set aside.